k98kurz/CRDTs/docs/rgarray.md

 ## Usage

-To use the RGArray, import it from the crdts library.
+To use the `RGArray`, import it from the crdts library.

 ```python
 from crdts import RGArray